Paulina’s Story – Updated December 20,2011

 Later years

-Moving to another country has been the biggest challenge as it is very hard to make new friends as I find it hard to recognize people.
+Moving to Sweden was a big adjustment as it is very hard to make new friends as I find it hard to recognize people.
 A new language was also challenging.
 I realised that I learn through seeing the written word – consequently, my spelling in Swedish is just awful!
 My kids were my eyes – and they began to read numbers and words at an early age!

-My only access to print is via a CCTV or talking books which can be very frustrating as I read large quantities in earlier years and enjoyed “seeing” the written word.
+My only access to print is via a CCTV.
+I listen to talking books which took me some time to adjust as I read large quantities in earlier years and enjoyed “seeing” the written word.
+A bad reader or one with a voice that I do not enjoy, can ruin the enjoyment of a book.

-Still, in my spare time I run by myself, can get out and about and ask if my eyes fail me.
-As my mother always told me, “Your eyes may not work that well but your voice does”!!
-There are far worse ailments to have than Stargardt’s – and in fact having Stargardt’s opened up all sorts of hidden worlds for me.
+I am lucky – I can get out and about by myself and ask if my eyes fail me.
+As my mother always told me, “Your eyes may not work that well but your voice does”!
+There are far worse disabilities to have than Stargardt’s – and, in fact, having Stargardt’s has opened up all sorts of hidden worlds for me.

 Divorce

-In 2009 m y world was turned upside down by my husband saying he wanted a divorce.
-However, now in 2011, I can truthfully say that I am coping really well and took over the house and the kids live with me.
-I had to ride the emotional rollercoaster for a while but my positive attitude and stubborn streak has helped me enormously.
+In 2009 my world was turned upside down by my husband saying he wanted a divorce.
+However, now in 2015, I can truthfully say that I am coping really well.
+I took over the house and the (now adult) kids lived with me for a while but now I have an “empty nest”.
+I had to ride the emotional rollercoaster for a long while but my positive attitude and stubborn streak has helped me enormously.
 I now take a white cane to use in places I am not familiar with and have even managed international travel by myself.
 Airports are a real challenge but, by hook or by crook, I always manage to get on the right flight!
-After a year of being divorced I even ventured out via Internet dating …. but I could write a whole book about that part!
+After over a year of being divorced I even ventured out via Internet dating …. but I could write a whole book about that part!

 My daughter

 My daughter had poor vision which was corrected with glasses when she was young.
-Because of our history, she was checked regularly every year.
+Because of our vision history, she was checked regularly every year.
 In my daughter’s teenage years the specialist saw a development and this has worsened – it seems that she has Stargardts.
 However, at 15, she was very down to earth about it all and has seen that I have led a full and active life and that she can do the same.
-She has made her teachers very aware of her limitations (always sits at the front of the class, asks for enlargements of overheads) and asks for more time with reading-intensive homework etc. She is very ambitious ans strives for the top!
-She loves animals and wants to work in this field – which she realises is ideal as it does not have to be as challenging on one’s vision.
-The fact that she will not be able to drive has been a disappointment for her.
-She has been to support group meetings for a visually impaired youth group and has regular contact with a vision team.
+She made her teachers very aware of her limitations (always sat at the front of the class, asked for enlargements of overheads) and asked for more time with reading-intensive homework etc. She left school with top grades.
+She is very ambitious and strives for the top!
+She loves animals and is now working in this field – which she realises is ideal as it does not have to be as challenging on her vision.
+The fact that she will not be able to drive has been her biggest disappointment.

 May the force be with you!